 Janelia Research Campus

-Dr. Hess is a group leader at the Janelia Farm Research Campus.
+Dr. Hess is a group leader at the Janelia Research Campus.
 From 2006 to 2009, he was director of Janelia's Applied Physics and Instrumentation Group.

 Harald Hess is both developing new high-resolution microscope concepts for molecular and cellular biology and adapting microscope technology employed in other fields to the specific challenges of neural circuits at Janelia.

 When Harald Hess was in high school, he spent two years converting treasures from the local junk yard—refrigerator compressors and Model-T spark coils—into an electron accelerator and cloud chamber in the basement of his small-town home.

 So it should come as little surprise that his latest plans to revolutionize science were cooked up in the living room of his La Jolla condo, which he transformed into a high-tech physics lab almost overnight.
 Hess dusted off long-idle optics equipment from his years at AT&T's Bell Labs, and his collaborator, fellow physicist and Janelia lab head Eric Betzig, flew in from Michigan.
 The two immediately got to work, assembling a new kind of microscope right on Hess's living room optical table.
 The microscope they built is a prototype that enables researchers to peer inside cells with extraordinary resolution.